1122coder/Venus-chatbot/README.md

 # Venus App - Women's Welfare Chatbot

 Venus App is a women's welfare application designed to empower and support women by providing essential information and resources through an interactive chatbot.
-This project utilizes a Rasa-powered backend for handling chat functionalities and a React frontend for user interaction.
+This project utilizes a Rasa-powered backend for handling chat functionalities.

 ## Features